 - Determine your plan of action

 As tragic as these events are, they happen.
-The aftermath can be overwhelming and complicated, we can help.
+The aftermath is overwhelming and complicated, we can help.